-(b) Loans and receivables
+(b) Receivables

-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Loans and receivables including notes and accounts receivable and other receivables are measured at amortized cost using the effective interest method, less any impairment, except for those loans and receivables with immaterial discounted effect.
+Receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Receivables including notes and accounts receivable and other receivables are measured at amortized cost using the effective interest method, less any impairment, except for those loans and receivables with immaterial discounted effect.